menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 """""""""""""""""""""""""""""""""""""""""""""""""
 If both primary and secondary/standby servers go offline, Micetro reports the Kea DHCP service as :guilabel:`Service down`.
 All operations result in errors, and replication is stopped until either the primary or the secondary/standby servers become active.
 The first active server becomes the single source of truth, with the primary overwriting any secondary/backup when it becomes active.

-DHCP Server Controller Offline
+DHCP Agent Offline
-""""""""""""""""""""""""""""""
+""""""""""""""""""
-In the unlikely event of the DHCP Server Controller going offline, Kea High Availability information is momentarily lost.
-Upon the Controller's reconnection, Central attempts to reconnect to the preconfigured primary Kea DHCP server.
+In the unlikely event of the DHCP agent going offline, Kea High Availability information is momentarily lost.
+Upon the agent's reconnection, Central attempts to reconnect to the preconfigured primary Kea DHCP server.
 After reconnecting, the configuration is parsed, the High Availability setup is detected, and replication between servers resumes.

 .. note::
-  * If the DHCP Server Controller goes down while using the secondary/backup Kea server (due to primary downtime), the system will **not** be able to reconnect successfully.
+  * If the DHCP agent goes down while using the secondary/backup Kea server (due to primary downtime), the system will **not** be able to reconnect successfully.
 The primary Kea server must be reestablished to a working state before the system can reconnect.
-  * If the DHCP Server Controller goes offline while the primary Kea server is down, reconnection is only possible when the primary Kea server becomes active again.
+  * If the DHCP agent goes offline while the primary Kea server is down, reconnection is only possible when the primary Kea server becomes active again.

 Making External Changes to Kea Servers in High Availability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^